 People often talk about the dangers of alcohol, drugs, and smoking.
 These are “bad things” and can make you addicted.
 Has anybody warned you about gambling harm?
 Why is gambling addictive?
 Let’s take a deeper look at that question.
+This article can be very helpful for you if you have a gambling spouse or partner.

 To understand why gambling is addictive, we must focus on what gambling does for us.
 If gambling didn’t do anything for us, it would be easy to stop gambling.
 Why would we continue?
 Gambling might create excitement, but it can cost a lot of money.